Here’s a guide to help you to and through college. Click below for each step on the journey.

 While the media often highlights the plight of recent college grads with hundreds of thousands of dollars in student debt, in our experience, these cases are not as common as the media would have you believe.
 Adult students rarely incur such debt.
 There are many affordable college options for adults in our region.
 Use TNReconnect.gov to start estimating the cost of attendance at public institutions in Tennessee.
 Also check out the net price calculator at each college to estimate cost.
 Read more about your options for paying for college.
 There are many affordable college options for adults in our region, and most adults still qualify for federal and state grants and subsidized loans.
 Private loans should be a last resort as they have fewer consumer protections.

 Need help thinking through costs and how to pay for college?

 Be sure to ask about total cost, and don’t let yourself be pressured into signing for any loan.
-Tennessee Reconnect Community Advisors are very knowledgeable about federal and state financial aid, and can help sort out questions about costs and loans.
+Tennessee Reconnect Community Navigators are very knowledgeable about federal and state financial aid, and can help sort out questions about costs and loans.

 Eligibility for Financial Aid

 Adults can and should apply for all federal and state financial aid grants and loans.
 To determine your eligibility and start the process, visit the Free Application for Federal Student Aid (FAFSA) website at: www.fafsa.ed.gov.
 Remember: FAFSA funds are replenished each year on January 1 and are allocated on a first come-first served basis, so it literally pays to file early.
 You will need to have your tax return completed before you file your FAFSA.